 - Optional articulating running boards

-The Yukon’s dashboard has the same shape as its redesigned GM siblings.
-That’s good news because the domed instrument panel, car-like dashboard and flush-mounted buttons are a vast improvement on the rectangular fixtures of previous Yukons.
+The Yukon’s dashboard has the same shape as its GM siblings.
+That’s good news because the domed instrument panel, carlike dashboard and flush-mounted buttons make for a handsome design.

-This SUV has the ability to seat up to nine occupants when benches are placed in all three rows.
-Uplevel models replace first- and second-row benches with captain’s chairs, lowering total seating capacity to seven.
-The second-row seats fold forward, either manually or via an available power mechanism.
+This SUV can seat up to nine occupants when benches are placed in all three rows.
+Some models replace first- and second-row benches with captain’s chairs, lowering total seating capacity to seven.
 The third row is removable, but it doesn’t fold flat to the floor as some competitors’ seats do.
 Third-row seating is standard on all models.
+Interior features include:

 - Standard leather-wrapped steering wheel with audio controls